 Negotiating styles, like personalities, are unique.
-However, data we collected from our Negotiation Aptitude Profile reveal that there are certain skills and personality traits that the majority of top negotiators possess.
+However, data we collected from our Negotiation Aptitude Profile reveals that there are certain skills and personality traits that great deal-makers possess.
 Collecting data from 485 people for whom negotiating is a major part of their job, we compared the traits and skills of good vs. poor negotiators.
 Here’s what we discovered:

 Toss out the notion that you need to be underhanded in order to be a good negotiator.
 Top negotiators in our study possess a great deal of integrity, and are less likely to use “dirty” negotiation tactics, like intimidation, intentionally stalling before signing, or adding last-minute demands to a contract.
 Good negotiators scored 82 on the Integrity scale, while poor negotiators got an average score of 47 – a whopping 35-point difference.

 Top negotiators have good people skills.
 They are good at picking up on social cues, adept at reading body language, and have a good understanding of human nature – they know what makes you tick, what will make you happy, and what motivates your decisions.
 The average social skills score of good negotiators was 81 vs. 62 for poor negotiators – a difference of 19 points.

 They are creative problem-solvers.
 They don’t just look for the easiest solution to a dilemma; they take the time to come up with an innovative approach.
 And when all else fails, top negotiators are not afraid to go with their gut.
 Good negotiators scored 81 on problem-solving skills, compared to the average score of 49 for poor negotiators – a 32 point difference.